 Design and Technology provides pupils with practical learning experiences.
 At Key Stage 1, children are given the opportunity to design, make and evaluate as well as explore and experience the wider world.
 This involves modelling and trialling design ideas; through experiencing both success and failure, pupils are encouraged to take responsibility for their work and their learning.
 Design and Technology projects include designing functional products based on a set of criteria, such as a puppet or house for a story character.
 Children are then required to select from and use a wide range of materials and components, including construction materials and textiles, again taking responsibility for their learning and end product.

 English skills underpin almost every other subject, whether through reading, writing or speaking and listening skills.
-We aim to inspire our pupils with a love of reading, and an understanding of the power and beauty of what can be done with words.
+We actively promote reading for pleasure and aim to inspire our pupils with a love of reading, and an understanding of the power and beauty of what can be done with words.

 Our curriculum is built around the National Curriculum, ensuring that we cover key skills including spelling and grammar alongside the study of a range of different genres and a wide variety of creative work.
 Quality fiction provides the inspiration for a wide range of spoken and written activities.
 We might act out a scene, write a letter in role as one of the characters, create poetry, or write a story inspired by the book.